majek/idea/site/024-ir/main.md

 ---

-[IR is a low-level programming language](http://llvm.org/docs/LangRef.html), pretty simillar to assembly.
+[IR is a low-level programming language](http://llvm.org/docs/LangRef.html), pretty similar to assembly.
 From the AOSA book:

 > Unlike most RISC instruction sets, LLVM is strongly typed with a simple type system and some details of the machine are abstracted away.
 For example, the calling convention is abstracted through call and ret instructions and explicit arguments.
 Another significant difference from machine code is that the LLVM IR doesn't use a fixed set of named registers, it uses an infinite set of temporaries named with a % character.